 Design of the remedy was initiated in 2000 by the Responsible Parties and the first phase was approved by EPA in July 2001.
 Excavation activities began in the fall of 2001 while the design of the landfill cap was completed.
 Approximately 5000 cubic yards of tar-like material and additives were sent off site for thermal treatment to the Grant Tower Power Plant which processed the tar by using it as fuel.
 An additional 40,000 cubic yards of material was placed in the existing landfill and was graded and compacted throughout 2002.
 Treatment wetlands consisting of three ponds were constructed to treat any leachate from the landfill and a 1.05 acre replacement wetland was constructed in 2002 along the Monongahela River.
 Placement of the final landfill cover system began in May 2003 and the final inspection was in September 2003.

 A final Operation and Maintenance/Post Closure Plan was submitted in August 2003 and a final Field Sampling Plan for the Operation and Maintenance Phase of the Remedial Action was submitted by the Responsible Parties in September 2003.
 EPA prepared the first Five Year Review Report in September 2006 to evaluate the protectiveness of the remedy.
 The Responsible Parties have been conducting the required sampling and operation and maintenance activities and have implemented the institutional controls in the form of a universal environmental covenant as well as the other recommendations noted in the Five Year Review Report.
 The 2011 Five Year Review concluded that the remedy remains protective and is functioning as intended.
-The recommendations made in the 2003 Five Year Review were completed and institutional controls in the form of an universal environmental covenant have been implemented.
+A revised final Operation and Maintenance/Post-Closure Plan was submitted on April 13,2012; it replaces the August 2003 plan.

 The Five Year Review Report is aviable online at EPA's Five Year Review site.